 In addition to these treatments, facilities often provide holistic care.
 These methods aim to reduce stress and improve balance so that clients can focus better on recovery.
 Examples include massage, yoga, exercise, and creative arts.

 When the withdrawal symptoms subside, and clients are stable, the detox process ends with preparation for rehab.
 Clients often feel better and think more clearly after detox, but it’s only the beginning of addiction recovery treatment.
 They need a full spectrum of care that includes therapy and aftercare, too.

-Rehab facilities offer individual, family, and group therapy to address underlying issues, negative thinking and relapse prevention techniques.
+Rehab facilities offer individual, family, and group therapy to address underlying issues, negative thinking, and relapse prevention techniques.
 Along with smoothing the transition, this early therapy helps clients establish a foundation for the rest of their treatment.
-They can begin to develop life skills, relapse prevention strategies, and coping techniques too.
+They can begin developing life skills, relapse prevention strategies, and coping techniques.